 The digital space was not designed with young people in mind - and the task of keeping children safe in this online world can be very daunting.
 At Natterhub, we know that there are behavioural habits and knowledge that can help lead children towards safer internet use.
 We also know that dialogue and guidance from a ‘trusted adult’ can positively impact a child’s online journey.
 The combination of all these positive reinforcements will lay the foundations for a child’s safe and savvy online citizenship.
 However, to make this possible, it is crucial that people like you - child educators and protectors - have a clear understanding of the internet’s possible risks that may be encountered by young people.

 This course will help you to better understand your roles and responsibilities in relation to online safety.
-It's suitable for a wide range of staff in educational settings and will inform all those working in a school setting from early years through to the end of primary education.
+It provides online safety training for teachers and a wide range of staff in educational settings and will inform all those working in a school setting from early years through to the end of primary education.

 Documentation and statutory guidance covered in this course:

 - ‘Keeping Children Safe in Education’ (KCSIE) statutory guidance

 - The ‘Relationships, Sex and Health Education’ (RSHE) statutory guidance